jukenner/pager/README.txt

        | |             __/ |
        |_|            |___/

 Pager is a single-header memory manager supporting both static and dynamic memory handling written in pure ANSI-C.

-General
+General Structure

-    The handler consists of a memory bank representing the available memory pool and the page map containing the states for all pages in the memory bank.
+    The handler consists of a memory bank representing the available memory pool which is divided into pages and the page map containing the states for all pages in the memory bank.
+Depending on the configuration of the handler the memory bank and page map will either be allocated dynamically or both be contained in the provided buffer.
+If the handler is configured as dynamic, both the bank and map will scale to meet the needs of the user.
+In case of a fixed configuration both the bank and map will not scale and the available memory will be limited to the provided buffer.

 Memory Bank